Suez Crisis: Royal Marines come ashore at Port Said

 These tactics worked especially well against the British.
 British leaders, especially Eden and the First Sea Lord Admiral Sir Louis Mountbatten, sincerely attempted to limit Egyptian civilian deaths.
 Despite Eden's best efforts, British bombing still killed hundreds of Egyptian civilians during Revise II, though these deaths were due more to imprecise aiming rather than a deliberate policy of "area bombing" such as that employed against Germany in World War II.
 At Port Said, the heavy fighting in the streets and the resulting fires destroyed much of the city, killing many civilians.

 A British link up between the 3rd Battalion, The Parachute Regiment, and the Commandos at the Coast Guard barracks in Port Said.
 The paratroopers have with them a captured SU-100 tank destroyer, and the Commandos a Buffalo amphibious assault vehicle.

-Most Egyptian soldiers wore civilian clothing and operated in small groups, but remained organized.
-Civilians who took up arms as guerrillas were organized into eight groups with five additional groups joining them from outside the city.
+Most Egyptian soldiers wore civilian clothing and operated in small groups, but remained organised.
+Civilians who took up arms as guerrillas were organised into eight groups with five additional groups joining them from outside the city.
 The Egyptians were gradually pushed back as the British took key objectives.
 Egyptian sniper attacks and the need to clear every building led 3 Para to be slowed in their attempts to link up with the Royal Marines.
 The link-up of British and French forces occurred close to the offices of the Suez Canal Company.

 Both Stockwell and Beaufre spent the day in Port Said, and were thus cut off from the news.
 Only late in the day did Beaufre and Stockwell learn of the acceptance of the United Nations ceasefire.
 The British forces were at al-Cap, a small village four miles north of al-Qantarah at 2:00 am, when the ceasefire came into effect.

-Total Royal Marine casualties in the Port Said landings were 9 killed and 60 wounded.
+Total Royal Marine casualties in the Port Said landings were nine killed and 60 wounded.